Financial Need

 Estimated Cost of Attendance (COA)

-Below is a chart detailing the estimated Cost of Attendance for the 2023-2024 year, based on full-time attendance for Fall, Winter and Spring semesters, totaling 36 credit hours.
+Below is a chart detailing the estimated Cost of Attendance for the 2025-2026 year, based on full-time attendance for Fall 2025, Winter 2026, and Spring/Summer 2026 semesters, totaling 36 credit hours.

 Expenses In-District Out-District Out-State